cloudera-labs/hms-mirror/metadata.md

 ### METADATA

-This process uses the 'storage' layer of a legacy cluster (LOWER) from the compute layer of a modern cluster (UPPER).
+This process uses the 'storage' layer of a legacy cluster (LEFT) from the compute layer of a modern cluster (RIGHT).

-We treat hdfs on the **LOWER** cluster as a shared resource and migrate the metadata for Hive over to the **UPPER** cluster using _standard_ `hive` tools and techniques.
+We treat hdfs on the **LEFT** cluster as a shared resource and migrate the metadata for Hive over to the **RIGHT** cluster using _standard_ `hive` tools and techniques.

 This shared storage approach, with replicated metadata, should address a large majority of `hive metastore` analytic use cases.
 This includes work from Hive, Spark, and other technologies integrated with the `hive metastore`.